 This being said, due to advancements in remote work technology, manufacturing businesses are becoming better able to operate with only a skeleton crew physically on premises, with other employees working remotely.

 Experts recognize that the business world is trending toward more use of remote workforces.
-In other words, use of remote workforces is not just temporary.
+In other words, the use of remote workforces is not just temporary.

 Businesses that have established a well-functioning remote workforce have an advantage over competitors when it comes to being resilient.
 Such businesses are better able to react to a changing work environment, regardless of the reason why the work environment is changing.